 Recent Halala Case in India

-In a recent case in Bareilly, where a woman was given triple talaq twice and was forced to sleep with her father-in-law to facilitate her remarriage to her first husband.
-But woman’s ordeal did not end here.
+In a recent case in Bareilly, a woman was given triple talaq twice and was forced to sleep with her father-in-law to facilitate her remarriage to her first husband.
+But the woman’s ordeal did not end here.
 She was pronounced triple talaq again by her husband after remarriage and was again forced to sleep with her brother-in-law in order to consummate her marriage.
 What nonsense is this!
 Where do we see in the above lines that wife was being treated as ‘wife.’
-She was being treated like a free prostitute living inside the boundaries of a house and used only as a ‘tool’ to satisfy the lust of three blood-related men!
+She was treated like a free prostitute living inside the boundaries of a house and used only as a ‘tool’ to satisfy the lust of three blood-related men!
 Is this humane?

 There have been sting operations by reporters at various places like Hyderabad, Delhi, Mumbai, etc., where the mosque officials and other prominent Muslim holy figures have been caught on camera explaining the process of Nikah Halala and terming it as too easy.
 These people ask for huge sums of money (even going up to rupees 100000), and they assure that after one night, they would divorce the woman so that her first husband can remarry!
 Is this the 21st century we live in?
 The prevalence of these practices takes us many centuries back!
 (You can watch these by web searching for ‘Nikah Halala Sting Operation’)

 Ironically Islam was among the first religion to give women rights of inheritance.
-(This ‘being the first’ has contradictions, and there can be a debate around this, but nonetheless, it is established that Islam gives inheritance rights to women.)
+(This ‘being the first’ has contradictions, and there can be a debate around this.
+Nonetheless, it is established that Islam gives inheritance rights to women.)

 Islamic law made girls’ education a sacred duty and gave women the right to own and inherit property.